Tipping etiquette in Great Britain, when do you tip, who do you tip, how much do you tip and are you expected to tip?

-Partially of course, this depends on how generous you are feeling and how much you can afford as well as how pleased you are with the service you have received (that you have already paid for once through the bill).
+Tipping depends partly of course on how generous you are feeling and how much you can afford as well as how pleased you are with the service you have received (that you have already paid for once through the bill).

 There has been something of a quiet push in recent years by restaurants towards adding a "service charge" automatically to bills, this can be anywhere from 10% and 20%, it is far more prevalent in and around London though is creeping outwards.
 My experience is that younger people are more prepared to accept this as to some degree they have known no different and for reasons I don't understand are more accepting of paying more money at the simple request of the establishment that is billing them.

-There are three common ways of determining the price of a tip:
+There are three common ways of determining the amount of a tip:

 1 - Rounding up.
 Probably the commonest approach and most practical when paying with cash. e.g. the bill is £47.39, pay £50 and say "keep the change".
 A quick calculation to make sure you're not giving too much, more than 10% would be too much, there isn't any lower limit, e.g. bill is £49.60, pay £50 and say "keep the change", you could add a pound or two extra if you feel the 40p would be too little if you have it as change, but don't worry if you don't.

 2 - Percentage.
 Absolute tip amounts are probably more common than percentage amounts, the £4.45 you have in spare change rather than 10% for instance.
 10% is seen as a generous tip already, beyond this is unexpectedly generous.
 The idea that a server should be tipped more for carrying an expensive dish rather than a cheaper dish doesn't make sense to me at least.